 We may debate about this especially if you are a creative designer but yes, the customer is always right.
 This I even picked from ‘Wolf Of Wall Street’ (I hope that is the movie).
 Anyway, read why ‘The customer is always right’ notion is wrong, here.

 Whether the customer is always right or not isn’t the issue here; how customers are appreciated is.

 I had a terrible experience yesterday with a salesman who thought the money we brought was more important than us the humans.
 How he spoke to my colleague and I was downright wrong.
 And I didn’t take it lying down, I called him out on his rudeness.

 In a parallel situation, I saw a good friend share images of goodies prepared by her company or their customers.
 The packages were beautifully wrapped with a message saying, ‘We love you’.
 Such a message can lift you up when so low.

 How often do companies appreciate their customers?
-Truth be told, it only happens when their are national/international days.
+Truth be told, it only happens when there are national/international days.

 Why are companies so lazy to appreciate the same people who keep them in business?
-In my opinion, each company should have a ‘Customer Appreciation Day’ designed by their creative team.
+In my opinion, each company should have a ‘Customer Appreciation Day’ designed by its creative team.